debridge-finance/debridge-contracts-v1/README.md

 ### DeBridgeTokenDeployer
 Deploys a deToken(DeBridgeTokenProxy) for an asset.
 ### SignatureVerifier
-It's deployed to a chain with high fees and is used to verify the transfer by oracles signatures.
+It's used to verify that a transfer is signed by oracles.
 ### WethGate
 Upgradable contracts cannot receive ether via `transfer` because of increased SLOAD gas cost.
 We use this non-upgradeable contract as the recipient and then immediately transfer to an upgradable contract.